 RoCE v2 requires that lossless data transfer is preserved at layer 3 routing devices.
 To enable the transfer of layer 2 PFC lossless priorities across layer 3 routers, configure the router to map the received priority setting of a packet to the corresponding Differentiated Serviced Code Point (DSCP) QoS setting that operates at layer 3.
 The transferred RDMA packets are marked with layer 3 DSCP, layer 2 Priority Code Points (PCP) or with both.
-Routers use either DSCP or PCP to extract priority information from the packet.
+To extract priority information from the packet routers use either DSCP or PCP.
 In case PCP is used, the packet must be VLAN-tagged and the router must copy the PCP bits of the tag and forward them to the next network.
 If the packet is marked with DSCP, the router must keep the DSCP bits unchanged.

 Like RoCE v1, RoCE v2 must run on a PFC priority-enabled VLAN.

-For vendor-specific configuration information, refer to the official documentation of the respective device or switch vendor.
+For vendor-specific configuration information, refer to the official documentation of the respective device or the switch vendor.